GitMirroring/groff/contrib/glilypond/README.txt

     are permitted in any medium without royalty provided the copyright notice and this notice are preserved.

-    This file is part of 'glilypond', which is part of 'groff'.

 ########################################################################

 In order to run 'glilypond', your system must have installed Perl of at least version 'v5.6'.

 ########################################################################